avsm/perscon.net/overview/dns-me.md

 <img class="alignright picture" src="/icons/id_card-48.png" />

 Big players such as Google and Facebook control online identity, while users have to do ad-hoc management of their home devices.
-Recent standards such as [OpenID](http://openid.net/) have not taken off.
-Our `dns.me` project is building a one-stop identity server that emphasises ease-of-use and device integration, but without depending on third-party infrastructure.
+Adoption of recent standards for online identity such as [OpenID](http://openid.net/) has been very slow.  `dns.me` is building a one-stop identity server that emphasises ease-of-use and device integration, but without depending on third-party infrastructure.

 Users have to deal with a bewildering array of credentials at many
 levels: 3rd party web-sites, local machines and phones, network